EDCD/EDMarketConnector/docs/Killswitches.md

 using `killswitch.get_kill_switches(target='https://example.com/myplugin_killswitches.json')`.
 The returned object can be used to query the kill switch set, see the docstrings for more information on specifying versions.

+A helper method `killswitch.get_kill_switch_thread` is provided to allow for simple nonblocking requests for KillSwitches.
+It starts a new thread, performs the HTTP request, and sends the results to the given callback.

+**Note that your callback is invoked off-thread.
+Take precaution for locking if required, and do _NOT_ use tkinter** **methods**

 The version of the JSON file will be automatically upgraded if possible by the code KillSwitch code.
 No behaviour changes will occur--Any killswitches defined in older versions will simply become unconditional kills in the new version.

 ## Currently supported killswitch strings